arangodb/docs/3.5/graphs-general-graphs-management.md

 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}

-### Extend the list
+### Extend the List

-Extend the list of edge definitions to construct a graph.
+Extend the list of edge definitions to construct a graph:

 `graph_module._extendEdgeDefinitions(edgeDefinitions, relation1, relation2, ..., relationN)`

+- `edgeDefinitions` (array):
+  A list of relation definition objects.
+- `relationX` (object):
+  An object representing a definition of one relation in the graph

 In order to add more edge definitions to the graph before creating this function can be used to add more definitions to the initial list.

-**Parameters**

-* edgeDefinitions (required) A list of relation definition objects.
-* relationX (required) An object representing a definition of one relation in the graph

 **Examples**

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline generalGraphEdgeDefinitionsExtend
     @EXAMPLE_ARANGOSH_OUTPUT{generalGraphEdgeDefinitionsExtend}
       var graph_module = require("@arangodb/general-graph");